-Your final goals are to have your dog perform "sit-stay" for 2 minutes and "down-stay" for 5 minutes.
-It is important that you don't ask your dog to stay any longer than this period of time.
-If you want your dog to stay put longer than 5 minutes, you will need to use the "place" command, which was covered in last week's lesson.
-Proof your dog's obedience around as many distractions as possible and don't forget to have fun!
+Your final goals for the sit stay is 5 minutes and down stay for 10 minutes.
+It is important that you don't ask your dog to do any longer than this period of time.
+If you want your dog to stay put longer than 10 minutes, you will want to use the "place" command.
+Proof your dog's obedience with as many distractions as possible!
+Don't forget to have fun!